sulaim1nalm/file-organizer/README.md

-# 🗂️ File Organizer – Python Automation Project
+#  File Organizer – Python Automation Project

 This is a Python-based automation script that organizes files in a selected folder by sorting them into categorized subfolders (e.g., Images, Videos, Documents, etc.).
 It helps keep your directories clean and structured automatically.

 ---

-## 📁 Features
+##Features

 - Automatically scans a folder and sorts files into categorized subfolders
 - Supports common file types: images, videos, documents, executables, etc.